RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 #### Required Data Window Parameter
 This field is required for DataWindow to run.

-_input_dir:_ a string representing the path to the data that will be read into the DataWindow.
+`input_dir`: a string representing the path to the data that will be read into the DataWindow.
 Absolute paths are preferred.

 _Linux/Mac examples_:
 ```python